howsoai/howso-docs/_sources/user_guide/model_performance.rst.txt

 Objectives: what you will take away
 -----------------------------------
-- **Definitions & an understanding** of Residuals, MAE, and, Conditions using the Howso Engine.
+- **Definitions & an understanding** of residuals, MAE, and, Conditions using the Howso Engine.
-- **How-To** - retrieve the performance statistics that describe the Trainee's performance.
+- **How-To** retrieve the performance statistics that describe the Trainee's performance.
-- **API References** - where to find references to APIs used in this user guide.

 Prerequisites: before you begin
 -------------------------------